 Dr. Stallings utilizes an eclectic and integrative treatment approach that includes a number of modalities, including Psychodynamic Therapy and Cognitive Behavioral Therapy (CBT), particularly trauma-informed CBT.
 While Dr. Stallings works with his clients to explore how experiences earlier in life have impacted them as adults, he also helps them develop coping strategies to help them manage their symptoms and improve their level of functioning.
 His sessions are client-centered focusing on improving upon their current functioning.

 Dr. Stallings really enjoys digging deep with his clients to help them better understand themselves and how they view the world.
 He offers a safe space where he welcomes all individuals.
-Outside of his private practice, Dr. Stallings is a Clinical Psychologist at The Floating Hospital.
-He looks forward to meeting you at his office that is conveniently located near the Union Turnpike-Kew Gardens subway station.
+Outside of his private practice, Dr. Stallings is a Clinical Psychologist working with Veteran's Affairs.
+He looks forward to meeting you at his office that is located near the Union Turnpike subway station.

 Loss and grief - Emotionally preparing for the anticipated passing of a loved one; managing feelings and reactions to a death or loss of significance; support during the process of healing and acceptance

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)